 Group your CTAs

-As a CSM, one of the first things you could do is organize CTAs in the Cockpit for a clear picture of your CTAs.
-In the Cockpit List View, use the Group by option, to group CTAs based on different categories.
-For instance, if you use the Group by Company option, all the CTAs based on Companies are grouped.
-For more information about the list of options available in Group by, refer to the Cockpit List View article.
+CSMs want to organize CTAs in the Cockpit to understand the clear picture of their CTAs and make their work easier.
+In the Cockpit List View, use the Group by option to group CTAs based on different categories.
+For instance, a CSM wants a Group by Company option so that all the CTAs based on Companies are grouped.
+For more information on the list of options available in Group by, refer to the Cockpit List View article.

 In the above image, you can see the CTAs are grouped by Company along with the number of CTAs in each company group.